-Bile duct cancer begins when normal cells in the bile duct change and grow uncontrollably, forming a mass called a tumor.
+Bile duct cancer begins when healthy cells in the bile duct change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+Bile duct cancer is often called cholangiocarcinoma.
+A benign tumor can grow but will not spread.
+Cancers of the biliary system are relatively rare, especially in the United States.

 About the bile duct

 The bile duct is a 4-inch to 5-inch long tube that connects the liver and gallbladder to the small intestine.
-The bile duct allows bile, which is made in the liver and stored in the gallbladder, to flow into the small intestine.
-Bile is a liquid that helps to break down fats found in foods and helps the body get rid of the waste material that is filtered out of the bloodstream by the liver.
+The bile duct allows bile to flow into the small intestine.
+Bile is a liquid that is made in the liver and stored in the gallbladder.
+It helps break down fats found in foods.
+It also helps the body get rid of the waste material that is filtered out of the bloodstream by the liver.

 The bile duct starts in the liver.
-Within the liver, smaller tubes, similar to small blood vessels, drain bile from the cells in the liver into larger and larger branches, ending in a tube called the common bile duct.
+Inside the liver, smaller tubes (or intrahepatic bile ducts), like small blood vessels, drain bile from the cells in the liver into larger and larger branches.
+These branches end in a tube called the common bile duct.
 The end of the bile duct empties into the small intestine.

 See illustrations of the bile duct .

 Types of bile duct cancer

 Cancer can occur in any part of the bile duct.
-For bile duct cancer, doctors look at the exact location of the tumor:
+Doctors identify the type of bile duct cancer by the location of the tumor in the body:

-Intrahepatic.
-About 5% to 10% of bile duct cancers are intrahepatic, meaning they are located inside the liver.
+Intrahepatic cholangiocarcinoma.
+About 5% to 10% of bile duct cancers are intrahepatic.
+These are located inside the liver.

 This section is about primary bile duct cancer, which is cancer that starts in the bile duct.
-For information about cancer that began in another part of the body and spread to the bile duct, please see Cancer.Net’s guide for that type of cancer .
+For information about cancer that began in another part of the body and has spread to the bile duct, please see Cancer.Net’s guide for that type of cancer .